Skip to Content

 • Weight loss

-After reviewing symptoms, doctors may perform a physical evaluation and other tests.
+After reviewing symptoms, doctors often perform a physical evaluation and other tests.
 Tests commonly used while diagnosing asbestos cancers include:

 • Biopsies: Needle and surgical biopsy samples can help determine if affected tissues are benign or malignant.
-Tissue samples can also assist in typing any cancers found.
+Tissue samples can also assist in identifying any cancers found.

 • Blood tests: These tests are used to rule out minor conditions and identify potential biomarkers.
 Biomarkers are substances that may help doctors detect the presence of mesothelioma cells.